-As the nation reacts to contain the virus, organisations need to be ready to adapt and do what is right for their staff, colleagues and customers, which includes ensuring employees are able to work from home where possible.
+As the nation reacts to contain the virus, organisations need to be ready to adapt and do what is right for their staff, colleagues and customers, which includes ensuring remote contact centre agents are working efficiently.

 However, as organisations swiftly move to enable their staff to operate remotely, they are inevitably faced with a number of challenges:

-- Re-optimising workforce schedules: Adapting to changing workforce availability as these are likely to be affected due to illness, technology mishaps or unexpected circumstances
+- Re-optimising workforce schedules: Adapting to changing workforce availability whilst workforce planning as these are likely to be affected due to illness, technology mishaps or unexpected circumstances

 - Communicating with staff: Requiring an effective way to notify staff of changes when re-optimising and/or making changes to schedules